microsoft/Project-Yellowstone-Documentation/business-central/inventory/gross-requirement.md

 # Gross Requirement (Power BI Report)

-The _Gross Requirement_ report gives....
+The _Gross Requirement_ report looks at all outbound transactions within the system to identify the quantity required per item.

-This report is meant for....
+This report is meant for management and procurement officers to be able to identify if the organization is keeping up with the demand.

 ![Gross Requirement](/business-central/media/inventory/gross-requirement.png "Gross Requirement - Screenshot")

 ## What the report shows

-The *Gross Requirement* reports shows outlines a comprehensive view of the total sales generated.
-This is viewable in both a barchart and matrix view.
-Each visual links to the Sales drill-through page to further breakdown the information.
+The *Gross Requirement* reports shows a view of the Gross Requirement for an item along with the inventory across the different documents.
+This is coupled with the Project Available Balance which calculates the balance at any point in time.
+This is viewable in both a matrix view and a Line and cluster column chart which shows the trend line as the Project Available Balance.

 ## Use Cases